okogosov/PPL/README.md

 What's new in version 1.0.24
    -added using Math-functions to preprocessor PPL, see in details in Tutorial -improved error diagnoctic and fixed bugs

+What's new in version 1.0.25
+   - upgrade to .NET7
+   - added type 'storage' for function parameters
+   - improved error diagnostic for cmds 'var' and 'const'
+   - fixed bug cmd 'definestruct'

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com